 The Great Wisdom of the Oracle of Pythia

-There are three Delphic maxims inscribed in stone at the temple of Apollo.
+The oracle of Pythia operated inside the temple of Apollo.
+Apollo was the God of music, harmony and light and occupied a prominent position in the Delphic Sanctuary.
+There are three Delphic maxims inscribed in stone at the temple.
 “Know Thyself”, “Nothing in Excess” and “Surety Brings Ruin”.
 These maxims are timeless and still retain their potency in the age of Virtual Reality and Mars Exploration.

 The wisdom of “Know thyself” is so profound that simply knowing who we are and what makes us click in this world can prevent us from entering troubled relationships, unfulfilling careers, and wasteful education in unsuitable fields.
 Simply knowing who we are as human beings and our special place in this world is enough to propel us to do great things.

 “Nothing in excess” or “everything in moderation” is another wisdom that can keep us healthy and well if followed sincerely.
-And finally, if we realize that the only thing that is permanent in this world is change itself then we have understood the meaning of “Surety Brings Ruins”.
-There is no such thing as surety, and we have to constantly adapt and reinvent ourselves and find our place in this world.
+And finally, if we realize that it is futile to offer surety or guarantee for transitory things, we could avoid potential failures.
+If we understand that the only thing that is permanent in this world is change itself then we have understood the meaning of “Surety Brings Ruins”.

 Image Credit: By Helen Simonsson – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=22625764